goshiphq/goship-cms/content/blog/what-is-local-supply-chain-and-how-it-can-help-your-business.md

 ---
-keywords: "local supply chain "
+keywords: local supply chains, regional supply chain, freight, business
 author: GoShip Admin
 title: What is Local Supply Chain and How Can it Help Your Business?
 intro: The world is extremely globalized and interconnected today, as are supply